khanhqthai/node-react-app-template/README.md

-# react-app-template
+# node-react-app-template
-My node,react app template(for reference and template for future apps)
+My node-react-app template(reference and template for future apps)